 For desktop and laptop computers, Stanford Whole Disk Encryption (SWDE) installer makes certain that your computer has all the necessary requirements, and then guides you through the activation of your computer's native encryption software (FileVault for Mac, and BitLocker for Windows).

-Each time you access your system (on startup, after sleep/hibernation, etc), a key/password is used to unlock your data.
+Each time you access your system (on startup, after sleep/hibernation, etc), you use a "key" (password) to unlock your data.
 IF YOU CANNOT REMEMBER YOUR KEY, YOU WILL NOT BE ABLE TO ACCESS YOUR ENCRYPTED DATA.

-In case of a forgotten key, in some instances someone at ITS will be able to help you recover your data.
-However, we recommend the following:
+In case of a forgotten key, it is likely that someone at ITS will be able to help you recover your data.
+However, we still recommend the following:

 - Before you begin the encryption process, select a strong key or passphrase that you will use for the encryption.
+This will be the passphrase you will use every time you "unlock" your computer screen.
 Here are some hints for creating a strong passphrase.
 Do NOT use the same password as for your SUID.

 - Write down the password and place it in a sealed envelope; store the sealed envelope in a secure location (e.g., a locked desk).
-THIS IS YOUR BACKUP IN CASE YOU FORGET YOUR KEY OR PASSWORD.
+THIS IS YOUR BACKUP IN CASE YOU EVER FORGET YOUR PASSWORD.

-- When you install SWDE, which uses BitLocker or FileVault, you should do the same with the Recovery Key, a string of letters and numbers generated by the installer before proceeding with encryption: this recovery key will be your backup in case of a lost password.
+- When you install SWDE, which uses BitLocker or FileVault, you should do the same with the Recovery Key, a string of letters and numbers generated by the installer, and displayed on the screen, before proceeding with encryption: write it down and store it in a physically secure location.
+You will not need to use this key on a regular basis; it only serves as your backup, in case of a lost password.
 BigFix will store a copy with ITS automatically, as well.

 - As with all passwords, do not share these with anyone.